Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Algorithmic Pricing and Bidding: A Multi-Agent Reinforcement Learning Approach

-In this case, the two sellers would agree to set their bids to the minimum, \( b_i = b_j \rightarrow 0 \).
-This strategy minimizes advertising costs while maintaining the same probability of capturing the demand from consumers who consider only the first position.
+In equilibrium the two sellers would agree to set their bids to the minimum, \( b_i = b_j \rightarrow 0 \), because this strategy minimizes advertising costs while maintains the same probability of capturing the demand from consumers who consider only the first position.
 Then, the two sellers would decide on the collusive prices to maximize their aggregate profits given they would both bid as low as possible.

-This is also equivalent to the benchmark case where the sellers only collude on prices and there are no sponsored ads, because they set their bids to zero.
+The algorithmic prices are expected to be between the theoretical collusive and fully competitive prices.
+We will show that these prices have a cross-over point for an intermediate value of $\theta$ allowing us to conclude that algorithmic prices will be higher than competitive for low values of $\theta$, but lower than competitive prices for high values of $\theta$.